v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 7. This opens the **Custom attributes** window for Joni.
 You can enter up to 15 attributes.
 You will not be entering any attributes in this lab exercise, but it’s important that you know this feature is available.
-Select **Cancel**.
+Select the **back arrow** to return to the previous page.

     ‎**Note:** Custom attributes are properties your company can use for specific mailbox identification, such as a cost center number for the mailbox or